Seville: Middle Ages

 In the wider context of the Castilian–Leonese conquest of the Guadalquivir Valley that ensued in the 13th century, Ferdinand III laid siege on Seville in 1247.
 A naval blockade came to prevent relief of the city.
 The city surrendered on 23 November 1248, after fifteen months of siege.
 The conditions of capitulation contemplated the eviction of the population, with contemporary sources seemingly confirming that a mass movement of people out of Seville indeed took place.

 The city's development continued after the Castilian conquest in 1248.
 Public buildings were constructed including churches—many of which were built in the Mudéjar and Gothic styles—such as the Seville Cathedral, built during the 15th century with Gothic architecture.
 Other Moorish buildings were converted into Catholic edifices, as was customary of the Catholic Church during the Reconquista.
 The Moors' Palace became the Castilian royal residence, and during Pedro I's rule it was replaced by the Alcázar (the upper levels are still used by the Spanish royal family as the official Seville residence).

-After the 1391 pogrom, believed to having been instigated by the Archdeacon Ferrant Martínez, all the synagogues in Seville were converted to churches (renamed Santa María la Blanca, San Bartolomé, Santa Cruz, and Convento Madre de Dios).
-The Jewish quarter's land and shops (which were located in modern-day Barrio Santa Cruz) were appropriated by the church.
-Many Jews were killed during the pogrom, although most were forced to convert.
+Seville was the starting point of the 1391 anti-Jewish massacres, which soon spread across Castile and Aragon.
+In the aftermath, all of Seville's synagogues were seized and converted into churches (renamed Santa María la Blanca, San Bartolomé, Santa Cruz, and Convento Madre de Dios).
+The Jewish quarter's land and shops (which were located in modern-day Santa Cruz neighbourhood) were appropriated by the church and many Jewish homes were burned down.
+4,000 Jews were killed during the pogrom and many others were forced to convert.

 The first tribunal of the Spanish Inquisition was instituted in Seville in 1478.
 Its primary charge was to ensure that all nominal Christians were really behaving like Christians, and not practicing what Judaism they could in secret.
 At first, the activity of the Inquisition was limited to the dioceses of Seville and Córdoba, where the Dominican friar, Alonso de Ojeda, had detected converso activity.
 The first Auto de Fé took place in Seville on 6 February 1481, when six people were burned alive.
 Alonso de Ojeda himself gave the sermon.
 The Inquisition then grew rapidly.
 The Plaza de San Francisco was the site of the 'autos de fé'.
 By 1492, tribunals existed in eight Castilian cities: Ávila, Córdoba, Jaén, Medina del Campo, Segovia, Sigüenza, Toledo, and Valladolid; and by the Alhambra Decree all Jews were forced to convert to Catholicism or be exiled (expelled) from Spain.